xerneas02/Block-Bench-to-Block-Display-Engine/README.md

 ## ⚠️ Limitations & Known Issues

-* 🔄 Rotation translation doesn't work correctly all the time - some rotations may not be accurate
 * 🖼️ Texture atlas construction for mixed-texture elements can fail in edge cases
 * 🚫 Transparent textures are not handled currently
 * 📐 High resolution textures are not supported - only works with 16x textures from Blockbench for now